-The UK is a world leader in medical research, with a vibrant research and innovation ecosystem in which public investment leverages significant charity and private investment.
+The UK is a world leader in biomedical and health research and development (R&D), with a vibrant research and innovation ecosystem in which public investment leverages significant charity and private investment.

 “The Academy leads the way in bringing key players together, allowing different sectors to identify areas of common concern and to find a way to fix problems.
 The introduction of a better regulatory framework for health research has been a major boost to UK science and would not have happened without the hard work of the Academy.”
 Sir David Cooksey GBE FMedSci, Founding Chairman of The Francis Crick Institute

-To deliver an overall increase in R&D investment, the UK needs to foster research and innovation throughout public services, universities and businesses, and attract global investment, incentivising companies to locate their R&D here.
+To deliver this, the UK needs to foster research and innovation throughout public services, universities and businesses, and attract global investment, incentivising companies to locate their R&D here.
 Only by doing this will we enable research and innovation to help improve the health and wealth of the country.

-We have worked with the Royal Society, the British Academy and the Royal Academy of Engineering to outline the investment landscape in 2018, why £22 billion and the longer-term 3% target is important and factors that should be considered to deliver it.
+We have worked with the Royal Society, the British Academy and the Royal Academy of Engineering to outline the investment landscape, why £22 billion and the longer-term 3% target is important and factors that should be considered to deliver it.

 We work in partnership to provide evidence of the benefits of investing in research and innovation.

 We jointly funded a series of evaluations of economic return from medical research.
 We found: